basicx-StrgV/BasicxLogger/README.md

 # ❗ Attention
 This project was my first “bigger” project and my first GitHub project.
 I mainly did it to learn and test.
-Because I don't use the library and there are much better alternatives, the library will not receive any more updates, including security patches.
+Because I don't use the library and there are much better alternatives, the library will not receive any updates, including security patches.

 ## ❓ What is BasicxLogger